minoobeyzavi/Future-Projects/README.md

 # Project Ideas

-1- Social Media Positivity Metrics
+1- Social media positivity and happiness metrics

 2- NLP on works of Saadi